2004 Nunavut general election: Results

 In the main, Nunavummiut decided to stay with their present legislature.
 The premier, four cabinet ministers, and three other MLAs were re-elected; five incumbents were defeated, including former speaker of the house Kevin O'Brien.
 Only two women were elected to the 19-seat legislature.

 Premier Paul Okalik was given a firm endorsement by the voters in his riding.
 He faced a strong challenge for the premier's job from Tagak Curley, who was acclaimed to his seat.
 However, Okalik was returned to the premiership on March 5, 2004, by the new legislature.

 Miscellaneous

 For the first time, residents of several tiny, isolated communities were able to vote by satellite phone.

 Voter turnout was nearly 90%; in 8 of the 18 ridings it was higher than 100% (as high as 134% in Kugluktuk) since there was no door-to-door enumeration and voter registration is permitted at the polling station.
+As of 2025, this is the only election in which voter turnout increased from the previous election.